BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-15-soft-skills-bold-applications-and-bare-metal-mistakes.md

 episode: 1
 chunk: 15
 participants:
 - Jens
 - Stefan
 segment: Career Moves and Build Versus Buy Lessons
 timecode: 00:46:53 – 00:49:40
 start_time: 00:46:53
 end_time: 00:49:40
 speakers:
 - Jens
 - Stefan
 topics:
 - Collaborative API focus and entry into federation
 - Applying above your level to accelerate growth
 - Importance of soft skills in career progression
 - Startup politics and engineering credibility
 - Meeting WunderGraph cofounder at early job
 - Build versus buy mindset shift
 - Rejecting AWS for bare metal in early infra days
 tags:
 - soft-skills
 - graphql
 - build-vs-buy
 - career-growth
+topic_tags:
+- soft-skills
+- graphql
+- build-vs-buy
+- career-growth
 entities:
 - Jens Neuse
 - Stefan Avram
 - WunderGraph
 - AWS
 - Tonline
 - GraphQL
 - Federation
 mentions:
 - soft skills in tech
 - overconfidence in senior hires
 - bare metal infra vs cloud
 - bold career moves
 - politics in engineering promotions
 - build versus buy mindset
-summary: |
-  Jens shares how his desire to unify APIs and help teams collaborate led him deeper into architecture and GraphQL.
+summary: Jens shares how his desire to unify APIs and help teams collaborate led him deeper into architecture and GraphQL.
 Stefan reinforces that his boldness in applying for jobs above his experience level paid off, thanks in part to soft skills, networking, and confidence.
 They discuss how career progression in engineering often depends on more than just technical ability.
 Jens reflects on his early rejection of AWS at Tonline in favor of bare metal infrastructure.
 This experience shaped his current thinking on when to build versus when to buy, especially when helping developers avoid the trap of overengineering cool systems.
 ---